shiv1119/TechWebsite/README.md

 ## :dart: About ##

-THis is the skeleton of the portfolio that I'm currently developing.
+This is the skeleton of the portfolio that I'm currently developing.

 ## :sparkles: Features ##